juchong/racecar_ws/README.md

 1. chmod 777 windowSetup.sh
 2. ./windowSetup.sh

-**3. On your Linux board, change your execution permissions to run the start script.**
+**3. On your Linux board, change your execution permissions to run the project.**

 1. $ chmod 777
 2. $ ./start.sh*